-Over 15 coalitions have started SMPs.
-Visit coloradosmp.org to learn more.
+Over 20 coalitions have started SMPs.
+Visit coloradosmp.org to explore their projects, best practices and case studies.

 Stream management plans (SMP) are data-driven assessments of river health that help communities prioritize how to protect or enhance environmental and recreational assets in their watershed.
-A well-developed SMP uses biological, hydrological, geomorphological and other data to assess the flows, water quality parameters, and other physical conditions that are needed to support collaboratively-identified environmental and/or recreational values.
+A SMP uses biological, hydrological, geomorphological and other data to assess the flows, water quality, and other physical conditions needed to support collaboratively-identified environmental and/or recreational values.

 Using this assessment, stakeholders can identify and prioritize management actions to maintain or improve flow regimes and other stream conditions at a reach scale.
 SMPs are not regulatory, and participation is not required; therefore, community involvement and buy-in is necessary.
-SMPs are meant to be collaborative efforts; thus, goals in these plans are informed by stakeholder concerns and priorities.

-SMP efforts can be combined with other kinds of watershed planning, including irrigation or municipal projects such as new or expanded storage projects, irrigation infrastructure assessments or source water protection, thereby approaching water management and planning in a more integrated manner.
+SMP efforts can be combined with other kinds of watershed planning including irrigation upgrades, new or expanded storage projects or source water protection.
 SMPs result in a diversity of projects and next steps.
 Goals, projects, and outcomes that have emerged from stream management plans include everything from water management objectives to revegetation and riparian restoration work to educational goals and policy changes.
 Visit coloradosmp.org to read about SMP basics and determine if it is a useful tool for your community.